kb8u/tvdx/client/win32/fm/sdrsharp/README.txt

 -d Print debugging information.
 -h Print help
+-i Frequency/PI code combinations to ignore like 89.9,B205,103.7,83BC Also reads input from file ignore_pi.txt in installation directory, one entry per line, like 89.9,B205
 -p RDS scan file path.
 Defaults to C:/SDRSharp/RDSDataLogger use / instead of \ in the path name.
 -P RDS Ffile prefix.
 Deafualts to RDSDataLogger-